Hyundai Canada: Worst Parking Job Ever

 This is not a commercial.
 At least not in the traditional sense.
 It never ran on TV.
 It never will.
 Probably because it is not a nice, short, and sweet 30 seconds long with a fancy logo and URL at the end.

-That restraint is the point.
-The film feels like a confidence move.
-The brand is comfortable letting the message arrive through tone, pace, and presence, not through urgency or repetition.
+Extractable takeaway: Restraint can be the point.
+The film feels like a confidence move when the brand lets the message arrive through tone, pace, and presence, not through urgency or repetition.

 The business intent: build equity in the “keep walking” idea